Manipulating disrupted neuromodulator signalling to treat maladaptive cognitive behaviour in neurodevelopmental psychiatric disorders

 Aims

-This group use genetically modified mice as models to study how genes important for regulating synapse function and plasticity selectively modulate cognitive behaviour.
+To explore this, we use genetically modified mice as models to study how genes important for regulating synapse function and plasticity selectively modulate cognitive behaviour.

-They aim to combine in-depth behavioural analysis with advanced in vivo molecular, cellular and imaging techniques.
+We combine in-depth behavioural analysis with advanced in vivo molecular, cellular and imaging techniques.
 This project will involve cognitive assessment in the touchscreen system combined with in vivo recording of neuromodulators and manipulations (fibre photometry, optogenetics) to elucidate underlying processes.

 Contact us